-Students can retake the Grade 10 FCAT 2.0 Reading test or Algebra 1 EOC Assessment each time the test is administered until achieving a passing score, and students can enroll beyond the twelfth grade year should they need additional instruction to pass an assessment.
-Students currently have up to five opportunities to pass the Grade 10 FCAT 2.0 Reading test before their scheduled graduation.
-Students who do not pass FCAT 2.0 Reading in the spring of their tenth-grade year may retest in fall and spring of their eleventh- and twelfth-grade years.
+Students can retake the FSA ELA Grade 10 or Algebra 1 FSA EOC Assessment each time the test is administered until achieving a passing score, and students can enroll beyond the twelfth grade year should they need additional instruction to pass an assessment.
+Students currently have up to five opportunities to pass the Grade 10 ELA FSA test before their scheduled graduation.
+Students who do not pass the grade 10 ELA FSA in the spring of their tenth-grade year may retest in fall and spring of their eleventh-and twelfth-grade years.
 The number of opportunities to retake the Algebra 1 EOC Assessment will depend on when students first take the test, since they typically take it at the conclusion of the course.
-The Algebra 1 EOC Assessment is currently administered four times each year: fall, winter, spring, and summer.
+The Algebra 1 FSA EOC Assessment is currently administered four times each year: fall, winter, spring, and summer.